matthewmueller/core/README.md

 plugins to configure what and how it builds.
 As a user, you can either assemble plugins together yourself, or simply use a bundled collection that is tailored to your use-case.

+Check out the [the wiki](http://github.com/makojs/core/wiki) for resources on getting started.

 ## How does it work?

 The main flow for a mako build goes through 2 distinct phases: **analyze** and **build**.